FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0050_syntax_revamp.md

 ##### Footnote2

-While it may seem odd to prefer syntactic conciseness over explicitly choosing a wrapped type, having a sane default provides greater consistency for enums across FIDL libraries.
+While it may seem odd to prefer syntactic conciseness over explicitly choosing a wrapped type, having a sensible default provides greater consistency for enums across FIDL libraries.
 This in term provides a migration path to switch enums down the road, e.g. should a library define a general purpose `ErrorStatus` enum, it could be replaced later by another 'better' general purpose